Edit your product feeds with Claude.

 preview_renderand sees the rasterised PNG/JPEG inline.
 It iterates visually, not blindly. - Validation-driven rules.
 Claude calls

-Every tool is scoped to your API key's owning user.
-You can't accidentally touch another account's feeds even if a key leaks.
+Every tool is scoped to the connected account.
+You can't accidentally touch another account's feeds, whether you connect via OAuth or a bearer key.

 Discovery